mjbradvica/ChainStrategy/README.md

 #### Aborting A Chain

 There may be conditions where your chain faults or must return early.
-There is a built-in way of returning a request back to the originator to avoid finishing the entire chain.
+There is a built-in way of returning a request to the originator to avoid finishing the entire chain.

 ```csharp
 public class MyChainHandler : ChainHandler<MyChainRequest>